aidenybai/react-scan/README.md

 - It's stuck in a chrome extension, I want to run it anywhere on the web
 - It looks subjectively ugly (lines look fuzzy, feels sluggish)
 - I'm more ambitious with react-scan (see our roadmap)

-**Q: React Native wen?**

-Soon :)

-**Q: Browser Extension wen?**

-The browser extension is available for Chrome, Firefox, and Brave, but it's awaiting approval from browser extension stores.

-In the meanwhile, you can install it manually by following the instructions in [BROWSER_EXTENSION_GUIDE.md](BROWSER_EXTENSION_GUIDE.md).

 ## Resources & Contributing Back